jongyaoY/fignet/readme.md

   - [ ] Calculate connectivity and features beforehand and store them as dataset
   - [ ] Prepare data in batch mode

-- [ ] Trainer

-  - [ ] Resume training from check points
-    as part of the input

 - [x] Training

-  - [x] training noise
-  - [x] prepare data
-  - [x] normalization: normalized all inputs and targets to zero-mean unit-variance.
-    The loss is computed in the normalized space of the targets
   - [ ] upload dataset

-- [x] Visualization